 Why the Revelation of Essentially Supernatural Truth Is Possible

 An essentially supernatural truth, such as the mystery of the Blessed Trinity or the mystery of the Incarnation, is, by definition, one that is beyond the normal capacity of a human being to reach without the aid of revelation.
-An essentially supernatural truth is not a truth that cannot be known at all, but one that a human being cannot arrive at just by natural reasoning alone.
+An essentially supernatural truth is not a truth that cannot be known at all, but one that a human being cannot arrive at just by using natural reasoning alone.
 And, because an essentially supernatural truth cannot be arrived at by natural reasoning alone, it has to be revealed to him in order to be known.

 An essentially supernatural truth is not against reason.
 However, it is above reason and, therefore, is fittingly called a “mystery,” a theological mystery.
-Now, the divine revelation of theological mysteries is possible if (a) such mysteries in fact exist, and (b) there is nothing incongruous about such truths being revealed to man.
+Now, the divine revelation of theological mysteries is possible if (a) such mysteries do in fact exist and (b) there is nothing incongruous about such truths being revealed to man.

-That theological mysteries exist, or that there are realities above the human reason to grasp, is clear enough.
+That theological mysteries exist, or that there are realities beyond the grasp of human reason, is clear enough.
 If there are mysteries even in the physical world (“mysteries of science”), how can we presume that there would be no mysteries about divine realities that are outside the reach of our senses and our reason?
 Is not God infinite, and therefore boundless in being and in truth?
-If the human mind is finite and limited in its ability to discover hidden truths, and God is infinite in Being, then it is logical to think that there are realities about God that would be above the human mind to discover on its own.
+If the human mind is finite and limited in its ability to discover hidden truths, and God is infinite in Being, then it is logical to think that there are realities about God that would be beyond the human mind's ability to discover on its own.